oliver-oloughlin/deno_surreal/README.md

 **Disclaimer!
 This project is not meant to be a replacement or contender to any official tools/libraries.
 It is not stable, and exists merely because I wanted to do a small project involving SurrealDB.**

-Simple library for querying a SurrealDB database.
+Simple and lightweight module for querying a SurrealDB database.

-This library has no dependencies.
+This module has no dependencies.

 Updated for beta-8 release.